Arbuthnot Latham

-Arbuthnot Latham & Co is a private and merchant bank based near Moorgate in the City of London.
-It has the status of one of the 12 accepting houses.
+Arbuthnot Latham & Co.
+Limited is a British private and merchant bank headquartered in London, England.
+It is the principal subsidiary of Arbuthnot Banking Group plc, which trades on the Alternative Investment Market under the stock symbol ARBB.
+Founded in 1833, it has the status of one of the 12 accepting houses.

 History

-Arbuthnot Latham was founded on 13 May 1833 by Alfred Latham and John A. Arbuthnot at 33 Great St Helen’s, Lime Street (near The Gherkin) in the City of London.
+Arbuthnot Latham was founded on 13 May 1833 by Alfred Latham and John A. Arbuthnot at 33 Great St Helen's, Lime Street (near The Gherkin) in the City of London.
 Originally starting as a general merchant business, it soon began involving itself in finance and lending operations.

 In 1981 the Arbuthnot family's involvement with the bank ended, with its purchase by Dow Scandia; a consortium majority owned by the Dow Chemical Company.
 It was at this time that Henry Angest joined the bank.
-Shortly afterwards, Dow had sold Arbuthnot Latham.
+Shortly afterwards, Dow sold Arbuthnot Latham on to new investors.

 By 1990, the business had had four separate owners and the Arbuthnot Latham name had been retired.
 After successfully leading the management buyout of Secure Homes (later renamed Secure Trust), Henry Angest acquired Arbuthnot Fund Managers (and thereby the Arbuthnot Latham name) in 1991, and then in 1994 acquired Aitken Hume Bank for an estimated £3.2million.
 In August 1994, Aitken Hume Bank was renamed Arbuthnot Latham & Co.

-In July 2018, the company appointed Andrew Salmon as CEO.

 Operations

 Arbuthnot Latham focuses on three primary businesses practices: Private Banking, Commercial Banking, and Wealth Management.
-In addition to this, as of March 2021 Arbuthnot offers 'Bounce Back Loans' as part of the Bounce Back Loans Scheme (BBLS).

-Private Banking
+Private banking

 Arbuthnot's Private Banking business is structured as follows: